vicsz/pcf-spring-demo/README.md

 Demo adding additional instance using PCF (Scale Button)

-## VM Recovery
+## High Availability

-What happens when a VM crashes or runs out memory ?
+What happens when a JVM crashes or runs out memory ?

 Simulate a crash by hitting the /kill endpoint on PCF.